iFoxtrot33/frontend-project-lvl2/README.md

 # 🗂️Files difference finder

 ## ℹAbout:
-This is the files difference finder.
-You enter file paths for two files and the program generate difference.
+This is the file difference finder.
+You enter file paths for two files and the program generates a difference.
 This is a console app.

-## 💻To deploy localy:
+## 💻To deploy locally:
 ```
 1)git clone
 2)cd frontend-project-lvl2